Grigory-Rylov/android-methods-profiler/README.md

 1) Specify `$ANDROID_HOME` env variable
 2) Start this app by `java -jar android-methods-profiler.jar`

-After clicking on *New Trace* icon or pressing *Ctrl + N* record new trace dialog will be opened.
+After clicking on *New Trace* icon or pressing *Ctrl + n* record new trace dialog will be opened.
 Saved `.trace` files wiil be placed in `$HOME/android-profile-viewer/trace` folder

 In the opened dialog package field is reaqired, activity name is optional.